Anorexia Myths Busted

 Diagnosing and Treating Anorexia

-Anorexia can be diagnosed by a mental health professional.
-[4] Receiving a diagnosis is a significant first step toward recovery, as many people with anorexia struggle to recognize they have an eating disorder.
+A medical or mental health professional can diagnose anorexia.4 Receiving a diagnosis is a significant first step toward recovery, as many people with anorexia struggle to recognize they have an eating disorder.

 - Albumin